Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/README.md

 ## Additional Resources

-* [YouTube: Todd McCleod](https://www.youtube.com/user/toddmcleod/playlists) - Watch these videos to reinforce golang concepts and techniques that we cover in class.
+* [YouTube: Todd Mcleod](https://www.youtube.com/user/toddmcleod/playlists): Videos to reinforce golang concepts and techniques that we cover in class.

 ## Attendance